 - 80% of work is completed by 20% of your staff

 - 80% of complaints come from 20% of your customers

-The 80/20 principle can be applied to developing a new skill.
-What are the most critical things to learn?
+You can apply the 80/20 principle to learning a new skill.
+What are the most critical things to know?
 If you spend enough time studying, I bet you’ll notice certain concepts show up constantly.
-Focus there.
+Focus on those.

 Deconstruct your skill.